lammps/lammps/doc/src/Modify_contribute.rst

-* If you want your contribution to be added as a user-contribution and it is several related features, it is probably best to make it a user package directory with a name like USER-FOO.
+* If you want your contribution to be added as a user-contribution and it is several related features, it is probably best to make it a user package directory with a name like FOO.
 In addition to your new files, the directory should contain a README text file.
 The README should contain your name and contact information and a brief description of what your new package does.
 If your files depend on